Key Takeaways 📈 📊

 Here’s the funny thing.
 The client did not take our recommendation.
 Instead, she decided that she was going to use her budget for Gartner’s Magic Quadrant.
 She said it was an internal decision and that company politics played a part.

-Track the quality of the influencer audience
+Track the Quality of the Tech Influencer’s Audience

 The first consideration in this post was to build an audience and then follow the data.
 The insights will reveal which influencers the audience has an affinity for.
 This is a similar approach but in reverse.
 In this case, we’ve first identified one or more influencers, and now we need to validate their audience.